1

 Solid execution of roster aligning with the budget, so store scheduling is balanced to effectively and smoothly run the store, collaborating well with Rota Cluster Support (RCS) and when needed, with Recruiter Cluster Support (RC).

-As a Store Manager you will be required to lead the team to strong, consistent performance.
-Each Barnes & Noble bookstore is the product of its leadership, who supports the bookselling and cafe team.
+As an ASM you will continue to develop your leadership skills to effectively guide the team in delivering strong, consistent performance.
+Each Barnes & Noble bookstore is the product of its leadership, who support the bookselling and cafe team.
 You will be expected to deliver results through your ability to inspire and support your team.
 You will:

 Hold the store team accountable for consistent standards appropriate for their position, addressing opportunities promptly and fairly.

-Lead the store team with kindness, fairness and respect, encouraging the same throughout the team, while creating a positive working environment.
+Support the store team, acting with kindness, fairness and respect and encouraging this with the team, creating a positive working environment.

-Communicate and deliver appropriate company messages to the store team in a clear, consistent way, sharing necessary feedback and questions with the Cluster, Area, or Home Office resources.
+Communicate and deliver appropriate company messages to the store team in a clear, consistent way, sharing necessary feedback and questions with the Cluster or Home Office resources.

 Demonstrate integrity and personal credibility, inspiring engagement and performance within the team and Cluster.